 - Film Noir: parts of the film mimic the genre, especially scenes of a private investigator.

-- This trope is debatable though, considering that the rest of the movie is no less strange.
+- This trope is debatable though, if only because the rest of the movie is no less strange.

 - Greek Chorus: The troupe of prostitutes that show up throughout the film, some of whom give (cryptic) comments related to Nikki's predicament.